 “That Merneptah’s claim to have conquered Gezer is not (as it might be regarded with tolerable probability) a mere empty boast, is indicated by his assumption of the special title “Binder of Gezer ” in the second of the passages referred to an inscription in the temple of Amada.
 We may perhaps see a monument of his conquest in an ivory pectoral [IV 10] that bears his cartouches.
 On the face is a figure of the king adoring the god Thoth ; on the reverse is a group of radiating lines.
 The straight side is 2 1/4″ long.
 The ivory having shrunk a little, the circles – originally no doubt struck with a compass from the small dot in the centre above the discs with uraei – have become flattened.
 The broader parts of the cutting retain the green enamel with which they were filled.
 This object was the only relic of Merneptah found in the city.
 Thus the Egyptian records regarding Gezer close, as 250 years before they opened, with the bare mention of its capture by the Pharaoh”.

-Merneptah’s Israel stele in Egyptian Museum in Cairo
+Merneptah’s Israel stele in Egyptian Museum

 - The Hebrew Invasion and the Old Testament References

 The next chapter is the “Hebrew invasion”, as the author calls this period, referring to the Iron Age.
 A map of the cities and roads of the Old Testament period is added here, with Gezer marked as a red point.

 The cities and roads around Gezer – during the Canaanite and Israelite periods – Bible Mapper 3.0